-The Environment and Community Manager (or delegate) will review this LWB1-B7 BMP on an annual basis or earlier in the event of modifications to the development consent or biodiversity related incidents.
-Where relevant changes made to the LWB1-B7 BMP as a result of the review will be made in consultation with relevant government authorities and will be supplied to the Secretary of the Department of Planning and Environment for approval.
+The Environment and Community Superintendent (or delegate) will review this LWB1-B7 BMP on an annual basis or earlier in the event of modifications to the development consent or biodiversity related incidents.
+Where relevant changes made to the LWB1-B7 BMP as a result of the review will be made in consultation with relevant government authorities and will be supplied to the Secretary of the DPE for approval.